speth/planetary-annihilation-db/README.md

 This is a set of tools for accessing information about the units in Planetary Annihilation.
 It works by parsing the JSON unit descriptions from the installed game.
-Information can be accessed directly from a Python console or through a (currently very rudimentary) local web app.
+Information can be accessed directly from a Python console or through a local web app.

 ## Requirements ##